Adyen/adyen-ios/Adyen.docc/DropIn.md

 func didComplete(with resultCode: SessionPaymentResultCode, component: Component, session: AdyenSession)
 ```

 This method will be invoked when the component finishes without any further steps needed by the application.
-The application just needs to dismiss the `DropInComponent`.
+The application just needs to dismiss the current component, ideally after calling `finalizeIfNeeded` on the component.

 ---